tomhuhges/kesey/README.md

 **it will:**
 - recognise markdown as you type and style text accordingly
-- auto-save your documents as .md files in Dropbox
+- auto-save your documents as .md files in dropbox
-- load any Dropbox .md document
+- load any dropbox .md document

 **it will need:**
 - a minimalist setup that allows users to simply start typing as soon as they load the web app